lu-cbio-group/cneta2/README.md

-Copy Number Evolutionary Tree Analysis
+Copy Number Evolutionary Tree Analysis (Version 2)
 =============

 # Introduction
 This repository contains a set of programs to simulate and build phylogenetic trees from copy number alterations (CNAs) detected from whole genome sequencing of multiple samples of a patient.
+The first version is at https://github.com/ucl-cssb/cneta

 There are mainly 3 programs:
 * cnets: simulating CNAs along a phylogenetic (coalescence) tree